anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-* **1 Corinthians 9.24-27** (see BCP, Septuagesima) continues the series in 1 and 2 Corinthians (without a gap), and is about running in order to receive the prize.
+* **1 Corinthians 9.24-27** (see BCP, Septuagesima) concludes the two-part series in 1 Corinthians (without a gap), and is about running in order to receive the prize.
 * **Mark 1.40-45** continues the series in Mark (without a gap), and is about Jesus cleansing a man with leprosy. **2 Kings 5.1-14** is about Elisha curing Naaman of his leprosy (see Proper 9, Year C). **Psalm 30** gives thanks to God for answered prayer: 'you have healed me'.

 Year C